ST GEORGE'S RAF CHAPEL OF REMEMBRANCEBIGGIN HILL

 By the end of the first week in August the remaining wisteria was cut back, leaving one main trunk at each brick pillar.

-Despite all efforts by friends hoping save the pergola, it came down in November
+When this was complete the pillars were re-assessed for stability.
+Despite all efforts by friends hoping save the pergola, it came down in November The trees along the fence line were removed.

 The fence was put back in place up to the wall of the old Selection Centre, this wall will mark the boundary of the Garden for the present moment.
+New pathways, in a form of aggregate, will give better wheelchair access to the Garden were made. |

 July-November 2018.